 The main platform we use as routers since 2015ish are APU boards by PCEngines.
 These small form factor, fanless and low power (6-8W) boards come with a regular amd64 CPU, 2GB or 4GB of RAM, 2-4 1GB NICs and can (and should) be fitted with a mS-ATA SSD.

-For 19″ installations we use 19″ chassis which include the board + PSU.
+For 19″ installations we use the 19″ version which includes the board + PSU.

 TP-Link TL-SG3126 / TL-SG3424 / TL-SG5412F

-Thanks to a gift we got our hands on a bunch of TP-Link switches from the 1Gb/s era, which can be managed, are VLAN and LACP capable and fanless, and have a very low power consumption.
+Thanks to a gift we got our hands on a bunch of TP-Link switches from the 1Gb/s era, which can be managed, are VLAN and LACP capable, fanless, and have a very low power consumption.

 We don’t use them anymore as they have been replaced by PoE capable devices in access POPs and by devices which can do 10Gb/s in the data centers, but still keep them around for ad hoc setups in refugee camps of other occasion.
 If you can get your hand on them somewhere and have a use case, they still are a good choice.